 After the jet flew by, everyone was ordered to go inside immediately.
 Jonas remembers that, at the time, his younger sister Lily was at the Childcare Center.

 Okay, so it sounds like this is some sort of highly controlled society.
 The citizens all have prescribed jobs, like Street Cleaners or Landscape Workers.

 But about this jet: shortly after the incident, the loudspeakers announced that the pilot had been flying there by accident, and because he had made a mistake, he would get "released."
 (Creepy?
 Yes, a little bit.)

 This word "released" is a big deal: it would be a big punishment for a regular citizen of the community.
 It's basically like getting voted off the island.

-Anyway, the whole jet thing was last year.
+Anyway, the whole jet thing happened last year.
 Back to the present, where Jonas is feeling "apprehensive."